dosyago/devtoolium/README.md

-# SeReNADe - Secure *Remote-'N'-Authenticated* DevTools
+# SERENADE - SEcure *REmote-'N'-Authenticated* DEvTools

 **Collaborate on Bugs Using Chrome DevTools remotely over a Secure Proxy from Any Browser**